-Derivative assets are included in other assets in the Consolidated Balance Sheets.
+- (1) Derivative assets are included in other assets in the Consolidated Balance Sheets. - (2) Derivative liabilities are included in other liabilities in the Consolidated Balance Sheets.

 A summary of the impact of derivative financial instruments in the Consolidated Statements of Income and Consolidated Statements of Comprehensive Income is shown in the following tables: